-Historic resources can gain part of their significance from the site and surrounding landscape.
-This includes things like fences, vegetation, structures like stone walls, and mature trees and hedges.
+Site and landscape features contribute to the historic character of properties in historic districts.
+When looking at a historic landscape consider the following features: topography, vegetation, spatial organization and land patterns, circulation patterns, water features, and structures, furnishings and objects.
+Historic landscape features include fences, vegetation, stone walls, and mature trees and hedges.
 Work performed in historic districts should respect the character of the landscape and site features.